oasis-tcs/openc2-ap-pf/oc2pf.md

 OpenC2 Consumers that receive 'allow target' Commands and support the 'insert_rule' Command Argument:

-* MUST assign the rule number provided if the "insert_rule" : <integer> option is populated.
+* MUST assign the rule number provided if the "insert_rule" : integer option is populated.
 * If the rule number is currently in use, then
     * MUST NOT respond with a OK/200.
-    * SHOULD respond with the 501 status code.
+    * SHOULD respond with the 500 status code.
     * SHOULD respond with 'Rule number currently in use' in the status text.
-    * MAY respond with the 500 status code.

 The valid Target types, associated Specifiers, and Options are summarized in [Section 2.3.1.1](#2311-allow-ipv4_connection) and [Section 2.3.1.2](#2312-allow-ipv6_connection).
 Sample Commands are presented in [Annex A](#annex-a-sample-commands).